alextok/dbsc-discussions/README.md

     [Olga] Step 12 is where browser remembers the key for RP+IDP combo.
 Maybe we consider current flow first time invocation scenario and for subsequent calls, browser sees RP/IDP combo, or understands some sort of a header, and performs this operation automatically?

 1. Should we introduce a new entity "Device registration client"?
 Local key helper should be considered as a part of the device registration client or not?
 1. Can any IDP call any local Local Key helper?
+Should IDP provider a list of key helper ids, not just one?
 1. How the local key helper is deployed?
 Concrete details?
 1. Special/trusted by default Local Key helpers (Part of OS or Browser).
 1. Protocol between IdP and LocalKey helper, if they belong to different vendors (Note: we need to solve clock-skew problem between IdP and Attestation server, probably embed nonce in the request)